Food and Supplements

 Other approved brands;

-Purina Pro Plan (Pro Plan ONLY, no other Purina foods), Wellness , ProPac, Merrick, Chicken Soup For the Pet Lover's Soul, Exceed Chicken and Rice (sold at Sam's Club), Rachel Ray Nutrish.
-If you are considering a food which is not listed, please drop us an email at email@example.com for suggestions before feeding.
+Purina Pro Plan (Pro Plan or Purina One only, no other Purina foods), Wellness , ProPac, Merrick, Chicken Soup For the Pet Lover's Soul, Exceed Chicken and Rice (sold at Sam's Club), Rachel Ray Nutrish.
+If you are considering a food which is not listed, please drop us an email at firstname.lastname@example.org for suggestions before feeding.

 Do Not Feed!
 Feeding the below listed foods will violate your purchase contract and void your health guarantee, this is very important information.
 If you would like an explanation of why certain foods are restricted contact us.

-Do not feed; Blue any formula, Pedigree, Dog Chow, Purina (any variety other than ProPlan), Old Roy, Old Yeller, Kibbles & Bits, Science Diet or any store off brand.
+Do not feed; Blue any formula, Pedigree, Dog Chow, Purina (any variety other than ProPlan or Purina One), Old Roy, Old Yeller, Kibbles & Bits, Science Diet or any store off brand.
 Boutique brands, exotic ingredients or Grain Free Diets.
 No foods which have any variation of corn as a first ingredient are approved.